 Lastly, individual cells were identified using a nuclear propagation approach .
 We used single nuclei as the initial seeds and propagated in the α-actinin cell region until it reaches the border by comparing both intensity and distance of the neighborhood pixels.

 Segmentation performance assessment

 Regarding the segmentation performance, a qualitative assessment was primarily set out by comparing segmentation results of our method and a representative Otsu-based segmentation method in our image dataset.
 Subsequently, a quantitative assessment was performed by comparing the results of the developed method with manual segmentation results.
 Two scientists with and without the knowledge of cardiotoxicity study were asked to independently segment the individual cells from 15 cropped images with 232 cells in total.
 Finally, we used the F-score to assess the accuracy of the segmentation methods .
-We computed the F-score for our method, Otsu-based segmentation method and the two manually segmented
+We computed the F-score for our method, Otsu-based segmentation method and the two manually segmented results for comparison.

 We included a list of phenotype measurements on the level of single cells in order to depict the phenotype changes between different treatment conditions.
 The measurements include shape measurements, texture measurements and other cardiotoxicity related measurements, e.g. cellcell contact .
 Each treated condition was compared with control (DMSO) condition using the two-sample Kolmogorov-Smirnov test ; i.e. P<0.05 was considered as significant.